Addressing inequality with grants that fund climate action

-There is no climate justice without social justice, and action at the city level is critical to achieving both.
-The C40 ICA Fund is designed to help cities develop and implement climate projects with equity and inclusion principles at their core.
+There is no climate justice without social justice: action at the city level is critical to achieving both.
+Through grants, technical support, and policy guidance, the C40 Inclusive Climate Action (ICA) Fund helps cities:

 2024 Inclusive Water Resilience Accelerator Fund